-If you find that the Extend Volume option is grayed out or disabled in Disk Management Tool in Windows 10/8/7, then this post will explain why this happens & what you can do about it.
-We can use the built-in Disk Management Tool or the Diskpart or Fsutil command line tools to create, resize, extend and delete partitions.
-But what if the Extend Volume option is grayed our or the Extend command fails?
+If you find that the Extend Volume option is grayed out or disabled in Disk Management Tool in Windows 11/10/8/7, then this post will explain why this happens & what you can do about it.
+We can use the built-in Disk Management Tool or the Diskpart or Fsutil command-line tools to create, resize, extend, and delete partitions.
+But what if the Extend Volume option is grayed out or the Extend command fails?

-The Windows operating system lets you extend any volume provided there is free or unallocated space on its right-side.
-If there is not unallocated space, you will not be offered this option and it will appear grayed out.
+The Windows operating system lets you extend any volume provided there is free or unallocated space on its right side.
+If there is no unallocated space, you will not be offered this option and it will appear grayed out.

 A few points to note about extending volumes, as mentioned by TechNet:

 - The partition must have an associated volume before it can be extended.

 - For basic volumes, the unallocated space must be on the same disk and it must follow the partition which you want to extend.
 That is, it must appear on the right side in Disk management.

 - A dynamic simple or spanned volume can be extended to any empty space on any dynamic disk.